alice-viola/ThreadPool/README.md

 default one, that does nothing.
 You can override this behaviour **[at your risk]** declaring the follow
 macro: `#define TP_ENABLE_DEFAULT_EXCEPTION_CALL 0`

+### Internal excpetions
+Every method of the threadpool can throw for excpetional causes like failed memory allocation.
+Futhermore by default the input checking is active, than the threadpool can throw some specific expections: the methods where this behavior is expected, are marked with *noexcept(false)*.
+You can disable the input checking with the following macro:
+`#define TP_ENABLE_SANITY_CHECKS 0`

 ## Performance
 This test was a write to text test: write one million of lines